Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Robustly Safe Compilation

 Robustly-safe compilation ensures that robust safety properties \emph{and their meanings} are preserved across compilation.
 But what does it means to preserve meanings across languages?
 If a source safety property says \src{never} \src{write} \src{3} \src{to} \src{a} \src{location}, and we compile to an assembly language by mapping numbers to binary, the corresponding target property should say \trg{never} \trg{write} \trg{0x11} \trg{to} \trg{an} \trg{address}.

 In order to relate properties across languages, we assume a relation $\relate : \src{v}\times\trg{v}$ between source and target values that is \emph{total} in the first component, so it maps any source value \src{v} to a target value \trg{v}: $\forall \src{v}. \exists \trg{v}. \src{v}\relate\trg{v}$.
 This value relation is used to define a relation between heaps: $\src{H}\relate\trg{H}$, which intuitively holds when related locations point to related values.
-This is then used to define a relation between actions: $\src{\alpha}\relate\trg{\alpha}$, which holds when the two actions are the ``same'' modulo this relation, i.e., \src{\clh{\cdot}{\cdot}{\cdot}} only relates to \trg{\clh{\cdot}{\cdot}{\cdot}} and the arguments of the action (values and heap) are related.
-Next, we require a relation $\src{M}\relate\trg{M}$ between source and target monitors, which means that the source monitor $\src{M}$ and the target monitor $\trg{M}$ code the same safety property, modulo the relation $\relate$ on values assumed above.
-The precise definition of this relation depends on the source and target languages; specific instances are shown in \Cref{sec:mon-rel-conc,sec:mon-rel-par}. \footnote{Accounting for the difference in the representation of safety properties sets us apart from recent work~\cite{rhpc-arx,rhc}, which assumes that the source and target languages have the same trace alphabet.
+This is then used to define a relation between actions: $\src{\alpha}\relate\at$, which holds when the two actions are the ``same'' modulo this relation, i.e., \src{\clh{\cdot}{\cdot}{\cdot}} only relates to \trg{\clh{\cdot}{\cdot}{\cdot}} and the arguments of the action (values and heap) are related.
+Next, we require a relation $\src{M}\relate\trg{M}$ between source and target monitors, which means that the source monitor $\src{M}$ and the target monitor $\trg{M}$ enforce the same safety property, modulo the relation $\relate$ on actions (and thus on locations and values too) assumed above.
+The precise definition of this relation depends on the source and target languages; specific instances are shown in \Cref{sec:mon-rel-conc,sec:mon-rel-par}. \footnote{Accounting for the difference in the representation of safety properties sets us apart from recent work~\citet{rhpc-arx,rhc}, which assumes that the source and target languages have the same trace alphabet.
 The latter works only in some settings.}

 We denote a compiler from language \S to language \T by \compgen{\cdot}.
-A compiler \compgen{\cdot} attains \rscomp, if it maps any component \src{C} that is robustly safe wrt \src{M} to a component \trg{C} that is robustly safe wrt \trg{M}, provided that $\src{M} \relate \trg{M}$. \begin{definition}[Robustly Safe Compilation] \end{definition} A consequence of the universal quantification over monitors here is that the compiler cannot be property-sensitive.
+A compiler \compgen{\cdot} attains \rscomp, if it maps any component \src{C} that is robustly safe with respect to \src{M} to a component \trg{C} that is robustly safe with respect to \trg{M}, provided that $\src{M} \relate \trg{M}$. \begin{definition}[Robustly Safe Compilation] \end{definition} A consequence of the universal quantification over monitors here is that the compiler cannot be property-sensitive.
 A robustly-safe compiler preserves all robust safety properties, not just a specific one, e.g., it does not just enforce that \lst{fibonacci} is correct.
 This seemingly strong goal is sensible as compiler writers will likely not know what safety properties individual programmers will want to preserve.

 \paragraph{Remark \#1: Safety Through Assertions} Some readers may wonder why we do not follow existing work and specify safety as ``programmer-written assertions never fail''~\cite{autysec,tydisa,cca,davidcaps}.
 Unfortunately, this approach does not yield a meaningful criterion for specifying a compiler, since assertions in the compiled program (if any) are generated by the compiler itself.
 Thus a compiler could just erase all assertions and the compiled code it generates would be trivially (robustly) safe -- no assertion can fail if there are no assertions in the first place!